 Many ERP implementations suffer from inadequate communication between management, the project team, employees, and the software vendor.
 If employee questions and concerns go unanswered, rumors and negativity can take hold, creating yet another obstacle for the implementation team.

 Instead, communicate openly from the beginning.
 In the weeks leading up to the implementation kickoff, put the tools in place to ensure a continuous flow of information and maximum project transparency.
 For example, set up a regular meeting time each week between the ERP project manager and management team.
 Schedule regular information sessions for the employees.
 Use company newsletters or company-wide emails for project updates.
 Make sure documentation, to-dos and current project progress will be easily accessible to all involved.
+It is far, far better to err on the side of over-communication rather than under-communication.
+When your people don’t clearly understand the day-to-day progress of the ERP implementation, and where it’s going next, you have a communication problem to fix.

 Not sure if you're ready for ERP?
 Take this quiz to find out